webi is an easy-to-remember way to

 protection (checksums happen on-the-fly via aes-gcm or similar

 methods).
-Likewise, our bash files begin and end with
+Likewise, our shell scripts begin and end with

 } and run in strict mode,